JannetteA/p3/README.md

 To be added

 ## Details for Teaching Team
 I used a hospital ICU theme because my father was in the ICU for 18 days starting on 10/2 and that is the only thing that I could related to while working on this project.
 I visited daily and I learned a lot in the ICU in the same way that I have learned a lot in this class.
-By the way, my father made huge progress and is now in therapy, almost ready to go home.
+(By the way, my father made huge progress and is now in therapy, almost ready to go home!).

-Initially, I only added the Laravel validation and I made sure it was working.
-While listening to lecture 7 again, where Susan Buck talks about validation around 1:09 in the video, she mentioned that we should be doing both as a best practice in the real world, form validation and Laravel server side validation.
-The Laravel validation works perfectly, I tested that well, however, the messages you will see are coming from the form.
+Overall, I kept this project very simple while trying to meet all the criteria.
+I reviewed the Rubric carefully and the overall project instructions.

 ## Outside code
 I used a lot of the examples from class, mainly from lecture 6 and lecture 7.
 For example, master.blade.php is basically the same code provided in the lecture content.
 The basic forms are also from the examples in class.
-The echo syntax using the paragraph argument was obtain from examples in Stackoverflow.com and the packages used  were found in Packagist.org
+The echo syntax using the paragraph argument was obtain from examples in Stackoverflow.com and the packages used  were found in Packagist.org.